charlestonsoftware/moneypress-ebay/readme.txt

 Tested up to: 2.9.2
 Stable tag: 1.1

-Our Moneypress eBay plugin allows you to display products for sell on eBay based on keywords you choose.
+Our MoneyPress eBay plugin allows you to display products for sell on eBay based on keywords you choose.

 == Description ==

-Our Moneypress eBay plugin allows you to display products for sell on eBay based on keywords you choose.
+Our MoneyPress eBay plugin allows you to display products for sell on eBay based on keywords you choose.
 You can also control how many of those products you want to appear on your site.

 After installing the plugin (see below for instructions) you can show products on any page on your site by using the ‘[ebay_show_items]’ shortcode.
 For example, entering the shortcode